-- ▶ Control Input (Op): This option is only available if the ppm probe is installed.
-Choose between ppm, ORP, or both to use to control the Ozone feed. - ▶ ORP Set Point (Op): This option is only shown if the Control Input is ORP or Both.
-This value sets the ORP level that the input must drop below to activate the Ozone. - ppm Set Point (Op): This option is only shown if the Control Input is ppm or Both.
-This value sets the ppm level that the input must drop below to activate the Ozone. - ▶ ORP Hysteresis (Op): This option is only shown if the Control Input is ORP or Both.
-This value sets the level that the input must rise above the set point before the Ozone control will turn off the relay. - ▶ ppm Hysteresis (Op): This option is only shown if the Control Input is ppm or Both.
-This value sets the level that the input must rise above the set point before the Ozone control will turn off the relay. - Fireman Switch (Op): This option is only shown if a relay is assigned to the recirculation pump or backwash.
-This value sets the minimum amount of time to leave the recirculation pump on or delay the start of backwash after the Ozone relay shuts off. - ▶ Failsafe Timer (Op): This value sets the time that the relay is allowed to stay continuously on.
+- ➤ Control Input (Op): This option is only available if the free Cl probe is installed.
+Choose between free Cl, ORP, or both to use to control the Ozone feed. - ORP Set Point (Op): This option is only shown if the Control Input is ORP or Both.
+This value sets the

+ORP level that the input must drop below to activate the Ozone.

+- Free Cl Set Point (Op): This option is only shown if the Control Input is free Cl or Both.
+This value sets the free Cl level that the input must drop below to activate the Ozone. - Fireman Switch (Op): This option is only shown if a relay is assigned to the recirculation pump or backmash.
+This value sets the minimum amount of time to leave the recirculation pump on or delay the start of backwash after the Ozone relay shuts off. - Failsafe Timer (Op): This value sets the time that the relay is allowed to stay continuously on.